Last of the Wolves

-Last of the Wolves (孤狼の血 LEVEL2, Korō no Chi Level 2) is a 2021 Japanese crime and yakuza film.
+Last of the Wolves (孤狼の血 LEVEL2, Korō no Chi Level 2) is a 2021 Japanese crime yakuza thriller film directed by Kazuya Shiraishi, starring Tori Matsuzaka and Ryohei Suzuki.
 It is a sequel to the 2018 film The Blood of Wolves.

 Premise

 In the early 1990s, a young detective Shūichi Hioka controls the yakuza in Hiroshima, but the situation completely changes when Shigehiro Uebayashi is released from prison.